efene/efene.github.io/_sources/language-introduction.txt

 ------------------

-In the section about records we saw that there's a way to tag values to tell the compiler to treat them a differently, here we will see other uses of tagged
+In the section about records we saw that there's a way to tag values to tell the compiler to treat them differently, here we will see other uses of tagged
 values:

 .. code-block:: javascript